jrduncan831/ai_environments_at_tacc/docs/index.rst

 Overview
 --------
 This website is intended as a resource for setting up and managing environments tailored to AI and Machine Learning projects on systems hosted by the Texas Advanced Computing Center (TACC).
-Whether you are a beginner or an experienced researcher, this comprehensive guide will help you decide on the best tools to streamline your workflow at TACC.

 What You Will Learn
 -------------------
-   - **Environment Setup:** Step-by-step instructions for configuring tools and libraries at TACC.
+   - **Environment Setup:** Step-by-step instructions for configuring python virtual environments (venv) and conda environments.
-   - **Containerization:** How to build and deploy Docker containers for isolated deployment environments.
+   - **Containerization:** How to build and deploy custom Docker containers with GPU and MPI support.
-   - **Tools:** Explanations on the most popular tools and how to utilize them.

 .. toctree::
    :maxdepth: 2